 Accessibility is an important objective of the BC Building Code.
-It ensures buildings are designed and constructed so a person with a physical or sensory limitation can:
+It ensures buildings are designed and constructed so people with disabilities can:

 - Reasonably access and move around within the building

 Find illustrations and explanations related to accessibility requirements: